 100% Money-Back Guaranteed!
 Get Started Today >>>

-With 123DivorceMe you complete ALL the required Hawaii specific forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
-In less than 1 hour you can have your completed divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
-Instantly print your completed paperwork from your own computer, sign, and file for divorce today.
+With 123DivorceMe you complete ALL the required Hawaii specific divorce forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
+In less than 1 hour you can have your completed Hawaii divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
+Instantly print your completed Hawaii divorce paperwork online from your own computer, sign, and file for divorce today.

 Residency Requirements: 6 Months

 Where to File: County in which the Plaintiff resides or the county in which the sposues last lived together

 No-Fault Grounds: Irretrievable Breakdown, Living Separate or Apart

 Court Title: In the Family Court of ( ) County, Hawaii

 You or your spouse must meet the Hawaii residency requirements for the Family Court to have jurisdiction of your case.
 The requirements before filing your Complaint for Divorce (the document that initiates your divorce) are as follows:

 Either party to the marriage must reside or been physically present in the State for a continuous period of at least 6 months prior to filing for the divorce.